 How a Gas Compressor Company Streamlined Its Global Pipeline with Salesforce

-A nimble gas compressor company based in Pennsylvania with just ten employees, faced a big challenge: their global sales and engineering teams were operating off a centralized Excel spreadsheet.
+A gas compressor company based in Pennsylvania with just ten employees is faced with a big challenge: their global sales and engineering teams were operating off centralized Excel spreadsheets.
 Critical sales activities, quote tracking, and project milestones were siloed in a single document, making it nearly impossible for the wider organization to collaborate, act on customer insights, or forecast revenue with confidence.

 Building the Foundation: Quickstart, the Right Way